strike65/SwiftyStats/README.md

 > * SwiftyStatsTests (Testsuite)
 > * SwiftStatsCLTest (a command line demo)

-*Each target must be built individually (i.e. no dependencies are defined)!*
+*Each target must be built individually (i.e. no dependencies are defined)!
+If you are on Linux, please use SPM.*

-In addition a Plaground is added to the Xcode project, so that you can "interactively"
+In addition a Plaground is added to the Xcode project to
-> * try out the framework and
+> * test the framework and
 > * do prototyping

-If you are on Linux, please use SPM.

 # The Swift Type Checker problem
 Due to the extensive support of generic types, the type checker runs hot and takes a long time to compile.
 Therefore the code doesn't look "nice" in some places, because "complex" expressions (like `z1 + z1 - w) / (z1 * w)`) had to be simplified.